System Health: To Monitor Performance

 Step 2: Using the Request Profiler

 Your colleague also noticed poor performance of the Journal Transactions (GL301000) form.
-In this step, you will use the Request Profiler to find the SQL request with the longest execution time for this form.
+In this step, you will use the Request Profiler (SM205070) form to find the SQL request with the longest execution time for this form.
 Perform the following instructions:

-1. Navigate to the Journal Transactions (GL3010PL) form.
+1. Navigate to the Journal Transactions (GL3010PL) list of records.

 2. Click Tools > Profiler on the form title bar, and click Start Logging in the Profiler dialog box, which opens.
 The Request Profiler starts logging URL requests, SQL queries, exceptions, and warnings and errors.